AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-structure.md

         css-text-color: white
 ```

-##:material-home-floor-3: HAM3 Theme Structure
+##:material-home-floor-3: Home Assistant Material 3 Theme Structure
-The HAM3 theme structure is no different, it has to comply with the HA structure.
+The HAM3 theme structure is no different, it has to comply with the Home Assistant theme structure.

-An M3 theme is divided into 3 blocks:
+An Home Assistant Material 3 theme is divided into 3 blocks:

 ```yaml title="Block 1 - Copy/paste Material 3 Theme generated definitions" linenums="1" hl_lines="1 19"
   Theme Name: